-"What if we identified all of the insects and arachnids on The Bug Plate, and we learned that some of these insects and arachnids are now extinct or have mutated.
+"Imagine that an entomologist identified all of the insects and arachnids on this plate and discovered that some of these insects and arachnids are now extinct or have mutated.
 What reasons might there be for these shifts in the populations?"

 Linked to Standard: Grade 7.
 Life Science.
 MS-LS2-4.
 Analyze data to provide evidence that disruptions (natural or human-made) to any physical or biological component of an ecosystem can lead to shifts in all its populations.